coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

-In the same way as patterns can be used as binders, as in :g:`fun '(x,y) => x+y` or :g:`fun '(existT _ x _) => x`, notations can be defined so that any pattern (in the sense of the entry :n:`@pattern` of Figure :ref:`term-syntax-aux`) can be used in place of the binder.
+In the same way as patterns can be used as binders, as in :g:`fun '(x,y) => x+y` or :g:`fun '(existT _ x _) => x`, notations can be defined so that any :n:`@pattern` can be used in place of the binder.
 Here is an example:

 .. coqtop:: in reset